-Write at II the deduction claimed for capital expenditure on buildings, which includes eligible capital expenditure on extensions, alterations or improvements.
-Exclude capital expenditure for mining infrastructure buildings and timber millina buildinas.
+Write at Capital works deductions the deduction claimed for capital expenditure on buildings, which includes eligible capital expenditure on extensions, alterations or improvements.
+Exclude capital expenditure for mining infrastructure buildings and timber milling buildings.

 For more information on capital works deductions, see appendix 2.
-Commercial debt forgiveness provisions may affect the calculation of some deductions - see appendix 1.
+Commercial debt forgiveness provisions may affect the calculation of some deductions, see appendix 1.